compbiocore/VariantVisualization.jl/docs/src/installation.md

 To run VIVA from a Docker image, first [install Docker](https://docs.docker.com/install/).

+Then double-click the Docker.app in the Applications folder to start Docker.
+You will see a whale icon in the top status bar to indicate that Docker is running and accessible from the terminal.
+You can quit Docker once you are finished using VIVA by clicking the Docker whale icon in the top status bar and clicking "Quit Docker Desktop."

 #### Using Docker

+*Note* You must use the flag `--save_remotely` when running VIVA by using Docker.

+Once Docker is running, you can run VIVA by running the Docker commands below in the Mac/Linux terminal or Windows PowerShell.

 We provide two images, one with a Jupyter Notebook and one with a command line script for VIVA.
+You can run VIVA in a single command using these images.
+The command consists of calls to run the Docker image followed by the usual VIVA options.

+To run the images, follow these steps:

 Create a project folder and navigate to it:
 ```shell